Return to the Newsroom

 Legal requirements for record keeping in Poland

 According to the Accounting Act, accounting books should be kept in Polish and in Polish currency.
-The unit should have documentation describing in Polish the principles (policy) of accounting adopted by it, and in particular concerning:
+The unit should have documentation describing in Polish the principles (policy) of accounting in Poland adopted by it, and in particular concerning:

 1. determining the financial year and the reporting periods included in it;